muskaansatsangi/API-Traffic-Project/README.md

 # NYC Traffic Data Project 🚦

-This is a small project where I explored live traffic data in New York City using the TomTom API.
+This is a project where I explored live traffic data in New York City using the TomTom API.
 The goal was to practice working with APIs, cleaning the data in pandas, and creating a simple visualization.

 ## What I did